 The benefits of these natural areas contribute significantly to achieving many of the broader provincial policy objectives around Great Lakes, climate change and source protection.

 Among these lands are approximately 500 Conservation Areas.
-Many of these (about 275) are publicly accessible.
+Many of these (more than 300) are publicly accessible.
 The Conservation Areas’ lands make up approximately 80,000 hectares.

 - They protect important natural features as well as ecosystems and their functions